chapel-lang/chapel/frontend/doc/file-format.rst

  * 4 bytes of chpl minor version number
  * 4 bytes of chpl update version number
  * 4 bytes of N, the number of module sections contained herein
+ * 256 bits / 32 bytes of SHA-256 hash of the '.dyno' file contents
+   * the hash is computed assuming that the hash is 0
  * a module section table, consisting of N entries, each consists of:
    * 8 bytes of module section offset (pointing to a module section header)